hectorproko/DEPLOYING-APPLICATIONS-INTO-KUBERNETES-CLUSTER/Project22_Steps.md

 nginx-deployment-5cb44ffccf-p8w6q   1/1     Running   0          44s
 ```

-Later, we attempted to manually scale the ReplicaSet to 15 replicas using the 'kubectl scale' command.
-However, as the ReplicaSet is managed by a Deployment, the Deployment immediately noticed this change and reverted it back to the desired state of 3 replicas.
+Later, we attempted to manually scale the **ReplicaSet** to 15 replicas using the `kubectl scale` command.
+However, as the **ReplicaSet** is managed by a Deployment, the Deployment immediately noticed this change and reverted it back to the desired state of 3 replicas.
 This was evident from the 'Terminating' status of the additional pods.
 ```
 hector@hector-Laptop:~/Project22$ kubectl scale rs nginx-deployment-5cb44ffccf --replicas=15
 replicaset.apps/nginx-deployment-5cb44ffccf scaled